wino6687/SWEpy/README.md

 1. Long sessions of web scraping can time out
 	1. Occasionaly the scraping session times out, which is not good for several-hour long scraping sessions.
 	2. Working no a fix that will either allow you to pick up where you left off, or that responds to the error by starting over on the current chunk of work being done.

+Citations:

+This library is designed to work with the MEaSUREs CETB dataset:

+Brodzik, M. J., D. G. Long, M. A. Hardman, A. Paget, and R. Armstrong.
+2016.
+MEaSUREs Calibrated Enhanced-Resolution Passive Microwave Daily EASE-Grid 2.0 Brightness Temperature ESDR, Version 1.
+[Indicate subset used].
+Boulder, Colorado USA.
+NASA National Snow and Ice Data Center Distributed Active Archive Center. doi: https://doi.org/10.5067/MEASURES/CRYOSPHERE/NSIDC-0630.001.
+[June 2018].